What Are the Costs of Used vs New Mobile Homes in Arizona?

 On the other hand, used mobile homes may or may not include recent updates.
 Homes from the early 2000s may still feature older materials, carpeting, or outdated appliances.
 However, buyers can often find used homes that have been recently renovated, which brings them closer in value to new units at a lower total cost.

-Some buyers opt for land-owned mobile home lots, which eliminate lot rent altogether but involve property taxes, HOA fees, and maintenance of land utilities.
+Mobile home lots, which eliminate lot rent altogether but involve property taxes, HOA fees and maintenance of land utilities.
 These lots in Phoenix can cost between $40,000 and $100,000, depending on location.

 Depreciation and Resale Value in the Local Market